ab/jekyll-theme-tufte/index.md

 Edward Tufte's style is known for extensive use of sidenotes, which *tufte-css* displays next to a half-width layout. {% sidenote "layouts" 'See [Layouts](./page/layouts) for more layout options.' %}

 To read more about the Tufte style and its usage, have a look at the [Tufte CSS](./page/tufte-css) demo page.

+This theme is responsive and adapts to desktop and mobile screens.
+(Margin notes are displayed inline on narrow screens.)
+It also supports dark mode detection via `prefers-color-scheme`, looking good on dark and light backgrounds alike.

 An Atom RSS feed is provided at [`/feed.xml`]({{ site.baseurl }}/feed.xml).